manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 [1914 Coffee Company ](https://www.instagram.com/1914coffeecompany/)have advised that vacuum sealer plastic can be recycled in “soft plastic” collections in Canada.

-Here in Manchester, the local recycling collection does not recycle PA or PA/PE plastic and this is also the case with at least the majority of other councils in the UK.
+Here in Manchester, the local recycling collection does not recycle PA or PA/PE plastic and this is also the case with the majority of other local councils in the UK.
 MCC has also stated that they do not believe these types of plastic are suitable for plastic shopping bag collections seen at supermarkets.
 At present there does not seem to be a good, local solution in Manchester.